Tropical Storm Olga (2019): Mississippi

 The strongest measured winds in relation to the remnants of Olga throughout the Eastern United States were observed in Mississippi.
 A storm chaser recorded a peak, hurricane-force wind gust of 74 mph near Ripley.
 These strong winds downed countless trees, some up to 3 ft in diameter, and caused extensive damage to structures and power lines across a 150 mi swath through Mississippi and into Tennessee.
 A 34-year-old man was killed on Highway 489 in Newton County when a tree fell on him as he cleaned up tree debris, although this was death was not included in the NHC's final report.
 Union and Tippah counties each saw twenty roads closed by fallen trees and lines.
-Four roads were also closed in Pontotoc County, where two tractor trailer trucks were overturned on U.S. Route 278.
+Four roads were also closed in Pontotoc County, where two tractor trailer trucks were overturned on US 278.
 Roofing was ripped from houses, siding was torn from manufactured homes, and road signs were toppled.
 Statewide, 772 homes were lost or damaged, 26 businesses were affected, and 27 roads were damaged or destroyed.
 At the height of the storm, at least 154,000 power outages were reported.

 Disruption to the electrical grid was particularly severe around Tupelo.
 One of the main power providers, Tombigbee Electric Power Association, estimated over 19,000 residents were without power at one point.
 Seventeen of the company's nineteen power substations suffered damage.
 Tupelo Water & Light reported at least 25 power poles were downed.
 Tupelo mayor Jason Shelton was trapped in his home and subsequently transferred to the hospital for injuries after a tree was downed on his home.
 The former city automotive museum suffered structural damage when the outer wall of the storage portion of the building collapsed.
 A fire station and car dealership were also damaged.
 Farther north, Alcorn County also recorded widespread damage.
 About 16,000 people were without power at the storm's worst, and 50 residences remained without power even nine days later.
 A state of emergency was declared, and schools throughout the county for closed for one day.
 Similar school closures were recorded across Prentiss and Alcorn counties.
 4-County Electric Power Association reported more than 700 customers without power, mainly in Choctaw County, while the East Mississippi Electric Power Association documented an additional 500 in Winston County, and Prentiss County noted 700 more.
 Natchez Trace Electric Power Association, meanwhile, worked to restore power to the WTVA and WLOV-TV transmitters, allowing them to resume broadcasting at full power.

 The maximum observed storm surge was 3.5 ft above normal tide levels in Bay St. Louis, Mississippi.
 The combined effects of storm surge and normal tide rose water levels to 2–3 ft above normal along the Mississippi coastline, resulting in minor coastal flooding across Hancock County.